 Sexual Offences Prevention Orders (SOPOs)

-- SOPOs requires an individual aged over eight to do or stop doing something specified in the order.
-Compliance with Sex Offender Notification Requirements (SONR) is also required while the order is in effect, meaning the individual will also be subject to MAPPA [link section 1d].
+- SOPOs require an individual aged over 12 to do or stop doing something specified in the order.
+Compliance with Sexual Offender Notification Requirements (SONR) is also required while the order is in effect, meaning the individual will also be subject to MAPPA.

 - Duration - minimum five years